1. Overview

 |

-sys.scr(Screen1); // load Screen1
+sys.scr(Screen1); // Load Screen1

-sys.scr(Screen2, 1, 200); // load Screen2 with animation type 1 with duration time 200ms
+sys.scr(Screen2, 1, 200); // Load Screen2 with animation type 1 and duration of 200ms

 -